Blossom VI: A Practical Minimum Weight Perfect Matching Algorithm: Implementation remarks

 \item \textbf{Heap choice:} We compared two types of heaps for the edge heaps and the node heaps: the traditional $d$-ary array-based heap and the pairing heap.

 The traditional array-based heap allows one to push new elements to the heap and pop the heap root in $O(\log N)$ time, where $N$ is the size of the heap.
 Accessing the root is $O(1)$.
-Such heaps are attractive, because the elements are stored contiguously in a vector, making it cache-friendlier than heaps that have tree structure.
+Such heaps are attractive, because the elements are stored contiguously in a vector, making the heap more cache-friendly than tree-based heaps.
 For our purposes, we need an additional operation: given an edge, remove it from the heap that it is currently in.
 For this, we used handles.
 Insertion returns a pointer to a handle of the inserted element, and one can use this handle later to locate the element in the heap and remove it.

 The pairing heap allows us to access the minimum element and insert a new element in $O(1)$, and delete elements in $O(\log N)$ amortized time.
-We implemented an intrusive pairing heap, i.e. the heap-related information is stored in the edges.
+We have implemented an intrusive pairing heap, i.e., the heap-related information is stored in the edges.
 Intrusiveness makes the ``given an edge, remove it'' operation more natural, since there is no need for handles.
 The latest version of Blossom V uses pairing heaps.

-We observed that pairing heaps have a better performance in our algorithm, so we use them in the final version of our code.
+We observed that pairing heaps performed better in our algorithm, so we use them in the final version of our code.

+\item \textbf{Path compression for blossom parents:} to calculate the top node of a given node, we do not walk the entire path of blossom parents, but use path compression.
+Every node remembers its blossom ancestor, which is a lazily computed top node.
+The same is done in Blossom V. Notice that expansions may invalidate the current blossom ancestor fields for the blossom descendants of the expanded blossom.

+\item \textbf{Lazy updates for queues of internal plus-plus edges:} after the queues are updated, all queues are correct except for (possibly) the queues of plus-plus internal edges.
+This means that the queues except for the queues of plus-plus internal edges contain precisely the set of non-loop edges of the needed type.
+Queues of plus-plus internal edges are allowed to contain plus-plus loops.
+Whenever we need to get the minimal slack plus-plus internal non-loop edge, we keep popping the root of the heap until it is a non-loop.
+This makes shrink operations cheaper.
+The same is done in Blossom V.

+\item \textbf{No tree children needed:} in Blossom V and the unweighted cherry-based solver from \cite{cherry_paper}, nodes in a tree remember their children.
+This way, the authors of \cite{blossom_v} and \cite{cherry_paper} can traverse their trees when they need to.
+We notice that the only case in which we need to go through all the nodes in the tree is when the tree is destroyed.
+Moreover, the order of the traversal does not matter.
+Thus, we can just make a tree remember the list of its nodes, rather than make nodes remember their tree children.
+This is useful with regard to shrink operations, since we do not need to define the tree children for the supernodes created.